 How are partnerships like the Shell-Ferrari one changing in terms of technology and new developments?

 Automotive and motorsports are two industries that are continually evolving, therefore it’s important to consistently be at the forefront of all the latest innovations and developments in both worlds.
-We have numerous examples of motorists benefiting from the technical developments that goes into supporting Shell’s numerous partners on the racetrack.
+We have numerous examples of motorists benefiting from the technical developments that go into supporting Shell’s numerous partners on the racetrack.

 In 1998, Shell launched its first premium performance fuel, Shell V-Power, co-engineered with Scuderia Ferrari.
 Today, the Shell V-Power race fuel used by Scuderia Ferrari contains 99% of the same types of compounds as those found in Shell V-Power Unleaded road fuel.
 Another example of this transfer of technology from the track to the road is Shell Helix Ultra lubricant with PurePlus Technology, first used by Scuderia Ferrari at the 2014 Singapore Grand Prix.
 That same year, customers around the world could purchase Shell Helix Ultra synthetic motor oils containing the very same Shell PurePlus Technology used to synthesise base oil from natural gas.
 This produced a crystal-clear, 99.5% pure base oil, which is one of the main building blocks of the low viscosity engine oils required by today’s most advanced engines.